 terrified of attaching, and relying on anyone for their

-belligerent or picking fights, being non-compliant and/or seductive,
+with them, being non-compliant and/or seductive, missing appointments,

 relationship.
-Week to week, the therapist hears them diminish
+Week to week, their therapist hears them diminish

 you or glorify you, and this splitting reflex (of course)